mikolalysenko/robust-arithmetic-notes/README.md

 1. Many points are incorrectly classified as being on the line.
 2. Some points near the boundary are incorrectly classified as being to the left or right of the line.

 These small errors near the boundary can have big consequences when they are used as the basis for computational reasoning.
+If you want to experiment with this yourself, take a look at the file [orient.js](demos/orient.js) in the demos folder.

 ### Example: Convex hull